Keith Johnstone, Improvisational Theatre, 14 Rules and ImproRhetoric™

 6. Listen attentively

-7. Be awake, in the moment and flexible
+7. Be awake, present and flexible

 8. Support the partners and make them look good.